-- Dermatology is a specialty involving skin and skin-specific conditions
+- Dermatology is a medical specialization that involves skin and skin-specific conditions.

-- If treatment meets a medical necessity, dermatology should be covered by insurance
+- If treatment is medically necessary, dermatological services should be covered by health insurance.

-- It’s necessary to understand what is and isn’t covered by insurance before seeking care
+- It’s important to understand what dermatological services may or may not be covered by your health insurance plan before seeking care.

-For example, if you are visiting a dermatologist to treat a skin condition, your insurance will likely cover the visit.
+If you are visiting a dermatologist to treat a specific skin condition, your insurance will probably cover the visit.

 - Skin cancer